Jeffrey-Sardina/TWIG-I-v1.0/README.md

 - torch 2.0.1 with Cuda cu11
 - pykeen 1.10.1

 Will TWIG-I be maintained?
-Yes!
-At least for a time, as this is under active deleopment as a part of Jeffrey's PhD thesis.
+Yes -- but not in this repo.
+This is a static repo to allow reproducibility of experiment results.
+The active, maintained version of TWIG-I can be found at: https://github.com/Jeffrey-Sardina/TWIG-I

 Are future TWIG-I releases planned?
 Sort of.
 I do plan to keep developing TWIG-I, but am unsure what for that will take, what opportunities will open up as a result, etc. Future releases will likely have increased research tooling, such as graph structure amalysers and enhanced ablation study capacity.
+Note that this is a static repo to allow reproducibility of experiment results.
+The active, maintained version of TWIG-I can be found at: https://github.com/Jeffrey-Sardina/TWIG-I

 Can I help contribute to TWIG-I?
-Definitely -- that's whhy it's open source!
-We don't have a contributor policy, however -- at least, no more than "try to match the style of the existing code".
-I also don't have automated testing, which means merging will be slow to make sure everything still works mantually.
-If you have an idea you have implemented, raise a PR and we can take it from there!
+Definitely -- see the development repo at: https://github.com/Jeffrey-Sardina/TWIG-I

 Can I use TWIG-I in my research?
 Definitely!
 Just make sure to cite it (see the citation below).